splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

    * :code:`service`: The service that returned the error
    * :code:`error_type`: The HTTP response code for the error

-When you want to visualize the error data using a chart, you can search for “error count” to locate the metric by name.
+When you want to visualize the error data using a chart, you can search for "error count" to locate the metric by name.
 When you create the chart, you can filter and aggregate incoming metric time series by host, service, error_type, or all three.
 You can add a dashboard filter so that when you view the chart in a specific dashboard, you don’t have the chart itself.

 .. _example-custom-metric: